Do you treat acne?

 What acne treatments do you have?

 After an initial consultation with a dermatologist, the doctor will discuss the best possible treatments which can include oral prescriptions, injections, topical ointments (both prescription and non-prescription) and/or acne surgery/extractions or peels with our clinical estheticians.

 Acne surgery is a treatment performed by an esthetician in our office working under the supervision of a doctor.
 The purpose is to professionally cleanse the skin, extract blackheads and whiteheads and clean clogged pores.
 Acne surgery helps to reduce current acne outbreaks.
 Patients receiving acne surgery treatments must continue to have periodic visits with the dermatologist for acne management.
 Acne surgeries are often covered by insurance.

 What acne products do you carry?

-We carry medical grade cleansers, toners, lotions and sunscreens which can help with your acne treatment.
+We carry medical grade cleansers, toners, moisturizers, lotions, and sunscreens which can help with your acne treatment.
 Your physician will recommend a treatment regimen that is tailored to your skin.
 Our products are in-stock and available for purchase the same day.

 How do I know when I need a dermatologist?